configcat/docs/website/docs/targeting/targeting-rules/segment-condition.md

 ---
-id: segments
+id: segment-condition
-title: Segmentation & Segments
+title: Segment Condition
 description: Segments help you define user segments and assign them to your feature flags.
 Ideal for beta testing on a certain group of users.
 ---